Description of Service

 - Decision for unique selling proposal

 The first step in the creative portion of the logo design process is called the design brief.
 At this stage we discuss with you the project length, mission, objectives and vision.
-Understanding the company’s goals is critical.
-It is important to learn where the logo will be used, on what scale and in what capacity.
-A logo that will be used on a billboard might contain more detail than a logo that will be used on letterhead and business cards.
-It’s important as well to learn about the company’s target audience as the logo should reflect and attract the correct demographic.
-It is also important to learn whether the company has already established a visual aesthetic.
+Understanding your company’s goals is crucial.
+It is important to learn where the logo will be used, on what scale and in what capacity; A logo to be used on a billboard might have more detail than a logo that will be used on letterhead and business cards.
+It’s also important to learn about the company’s target audience as the logo should reflect and attract the correct demographic.
+We also need to know whether your company already has an established visual aesthetic.
 If there is an existing identity policy, we need to know whether you would like to incorporate those characteristics into the new logo.
-In some circumstances, a new logo might be a chance to refresh and create a brand new visual identity, whereas it might be important to the client that some sort of consistency is maintained.
+In some circumstances, a new logo might be a chance to refresh and create a brand new visual identity, or, it could be important for you to keep some sort of consistency is maintained.

 Production and Creation of the Brand